-Being the only company worldwide with an exclusive focus on the analysis of particle size and particle shape we have been able to successfully develop and continuously extend our position over the past decades - based on our breakthrough innovation RODOS dry dispersion breakthrough innovation – in now more than three decades.
+As the only company worldwide with an exclusive focus on the analysis of particle size and shape, we have been able to consistently develop and continuously extend our position – based on our RODOS dry dispersion breakthrough innovation – in now more than three decades.
 We succeeded with only the best professionals and technologies together with the required amount of luck.
 The Sympatec workforce assembles particle and application specialists with long-term experience enhanced by internationally renowned experts in the field of particle technology.

 Kurt Leschonski studied Mechanical Engineering at the Technical University of Braunschweig and received his doctorate degree at the Technical University of Karlsruhe in 1965 under Professor Hans Rumpf, the founder of Mechanical Process Engineering in Germany.
-Following a scientific stay at Loughborough University in England for two years Kurt Leschonski came via Karlsruhe Technical High School to Clausthal Technical University in 1971 in order to set up the Mechanical Process Technology.
-He significantly shaped the scientific community of particle analysis technique and was part of the initiators of POWTECH exhibition and PARTEC conference the actually most influential international congress in the field of particle analysis technology.
+Following a scientific stay at Loughborough University in England for two years, Kurt Leschonski came to the Technical University of Clausthal in 1971 via Technical University of Karlsruhe in order to establish the chair of Mechanical Process Engineering.
+He significantly shaped the scientific community of particle measurement technology and was one of the initiators of POWTECH exhibition and PARTEC conference, the most influential international congress worldwide in the field of particle analysis technology today.
 Kurt Leschonski was awarded numerous prizes from the US, Germany and Japan, the first-class Merit Cross of the Federal Republic of Germany and the honorary citizenship of the town of Clausthal-Zellerfeld.
-In 1984, he was co-founder of the Sympatec GmbH together with Stephan Röthele and the Rieter Holding AG.
+In 1984, he co-founded the Sympatec GmbH together with Stephan Röthele and the Rieter Holding AG.

-Having successfully completed the initial product portfolio for particle size distribution analysis of dry powders applying laser diffraction spectrometry on the basis the system combination HELOS & RODOS in the laboratory, in the years to follow continuously additional new developments resulted.
-Today they attract attention amongst scientific communities as technological mile-stones as for instance the modular product range of sensors and dispersers attracts attention amongst the scientific and professional community as technological milestones.
-Sympatec defined and initiated the development of instruments, which adapt in an optimum way to products and processes and the resulting specific requirements in the best possible way.
+After successfully completing the initial instrument portfolio for particle size distribution analysis of dry powders applying laser diffraction spectrometry based on the HELOS & RODOS system combination for the laboratory application, continuously new developments resulted in the following years.
+Today, as for instance, the modular product range of sensors and dispersers attracts attention amongst the scientific and professional community as technological milestones.
+Sympatec defined and initiated the development of instruments, that adapt to products and processes and the resulting specific requirements in the best possible way.
 Our systems are extensively used in laboratory settings for quality control, product and method development as well as in production environments for process control.

 1985 | First Technology Transfer Award of IHK Braunschweig | Dry dispersing system RODOS